-- 2. Freedom of speech and academic freedom are protected by law though these rights must be exercised within the law.
-Vigorous academic debate will not amount to harassment when it is conducted respectfully and without violating the dignity of others or creating an intimidating, hostile, degrading, humiliating or offensive environment for them. - 3.
-Bullying is a form of harassment and may be characterised as offensive, intimidating, malicious or insulting behaviour, or misuse of power through means intended to undermine, humiliate, denigrate or injure the recipient.
+- 1. For the purposes of this policy, the burden of proof is the civil standard of proof (ie an act proved on the balance of probabilities) and not the criminal standard (ie an act proved beyond reasonable doubt). - 2.
+Freedom of speech and academic freedom are protected by law, though these rights must be exercised within the law.
+Vigorous academic debate will not amount to harassment when it is conducted reasonably, and without violating the dignity of others or creating an intimidating, hostile, degrading, humiliating or offensive environment because of, or connected to, a protected characteristic.'